-Budapest, Hungary and the 2016 Canadian Field Nationals in Winnipeg, Manitoba-Canada and the Shootout For Soldiers events, among others.
-His non-lacrosse genres can be also found
+Budapest, Hungary and the 2016 Canadian Field Nationals in Winnipeg, Manitoba-Canada, the Wooden Stick Festival and the Shootout For Soldiers events, among others.
+His non-lacrosse genres can be

 When not in front of the drafting table, painting easel, or computer, or out on the playing field, Vinnie enjoys cooking, watching films,

 going to the gym, reading history books, and traveling the world with his family, believing that his artistic inspirations are spurred by “non-artistic” activities.
 He lives in Pelham, NY with his wife, Rachel and their two sons, Reid and Nathan.

 “Hard work is better than talent, when talent doesn’t want to work hard.” - Herb Brooks